Ports

 - two DHCP ports in a private subnet.
 They are created when enabling DHCP in a subnet and deleted when disabling DHCP;

 - two DNS ports in a private subnet.
-They are created when connecting a network to a private DNS resolver and deleted when disconnecting a private network from a private DNS resolver;
+They are created when connecting a network to a private DNS resolver, and deleted when disconnecting the private network from the private DNS resolver;

 - three service ports in a global router subnet for network equipment.
-They are created when connecting a private network to a global router and deleted when disconnecting a private network from a global router or when deleting a global router;
+They are created when connecting a private network to a global router and deleted when disconnecting the private network from the global router or when deleting the global router;

-- VRRP ports and downlinks (ports for reservation) in private subnets where a load balancer is located.
-The number of service ports depends on the type of load balancer; for more details, see load balancer ports;
+- VRRP ports and downlinks (redundancy ports) in private subnets where a load balancer is located.
+The number of service ports depends on the load balancer type; read more about load balancer ports;

-- a port in a private subnet where a File Storage is located.
+- a port in the private subnet where the file storage is located.
 It is created together with the subnet for the file storage and can only be deleted with the storage.

 Private subnet, global router subnet